 3. Spa Day!

 Speaking of stress, why not trade one luxury for another?
-With Botox temporarily off the table for pregnant or nursing mothers, a spa day might be the perfect way to treat yourself, relax your nerves, and rejuvenate your complexion with a nice facial!
-Some much-needed time off, with good hydration and moisturization, can improve your skin tone.
+With Botox temporarily off the table for pregnant or nursing mothers, a spa day might be the perfect way to treat yourself, relax your nerves, and rejuvenate your complexion with a nice facial.
+Some much-needed time off, with good hydration and moisturizing, can help to improve your skin tone without injections.

 Latest posts by Dr. Wesley Mullins (Knoxville Dentist)